moby/moby/docs/installation/debian.md

 >command fails for the Docker repo during installation.
 To work around this,
 >add the key directly using the following:
 >
->       $ wget -qO- https://get.docker.com/gpg | sudo apt-key add -
+>       $ curl -sSL https://get.docker.com/gpg | sudo apt-key add -

 ### Uninstallation